ducktrshessami/KennyBot/README.md

 # Deployment

-This bot is deployed privately with [Heroku](https://www.heroku.com/)
+This bot is deployed privately at [discord-kennybot](https://discord-kennybot.herokuapp.com/)

 A proper public production deployment of this bot would require different response and config handling